thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 #### Pre-processing
 The following steps are performed on the images to efficiently train the model.
-1. The top portion of the images (approx. 140 pixels high) does not have any features which are necessary for the estimating the steering angle.
-Similarly the bottom frames (approx. 20 pixels high) of all the images capture the car hood, which again is not relevant for steering angle calculation.
+1. The top portion of the images (20 pixels high) does not have any features which are necessary for the estimating the steering angle.
+Similarly the bottom frames (20 pixels high) of all the images capture the car hood, which again is not relevant for steering angle calculation.
 Both these portion of the images were cropped.
 2. NVIDIA model expects the input shape of the image to be 3x66x200.
 The images are resized to the target shape.
 3. Similar to the NVIDIA network architecture, the input image is converted to YUV colour space.